miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 ##### <a id='contains'></a>public  function __contains__(materialId)
 _Deprecated: Magic value_

-_Completely replaces the inventory's contents.
-Removes all existing contents and replaces it with the ItemStacks given in the array._
+_Checks if the inventory contains any ItemStacks with the given materialId_

 Argument | Type | Description
 --- | --- | ---